 - Sharing skills and knowledge.

-Help Me IT have sessions at the Swindon Hub on Thursdays 2-5pm and Fridays 10am-1pm.
+Help Me IT have sessions at the Swindon Hub on Tuesdays and Thursdays 2-5pm, and Fridays 10am-1pm.

 The Get Connected Swindon network have organised a campaign to reduce e-waste by switching from Windows to Linux.
 Hands on guidance and support are provided along with tea and conversation.